 |API Hostname||Your API hostname (i.e.

 The OneLogin Authentication Factors page now lists Duo Security.
 You can configure policies that use the Duo factor next.

-Navigate to Security → Policies and click the New User Policy button.
+Navigate to Security → Policies in OneLogin and click the New User Policy button.

 Give the new policy a descriptive name, such as Duo MFA Policy, and click the checkmark button next to the policy name field to apply.